 Today I am continuing my series on selected exam repertoire.
-I’ve chosen three complimentary pieces from the ABRSM Grade 4 list (taken from the main syllabus (shown to the left), as opposed to the alternative syllabus) and have offered five practice tips for each one, as well as a recording (taken from the many on YouTube).
+I’ve chosen three complimentary pieces from the ABRSM Grade 4 list, taken from the main syllabus, as opposed to the alternative syllabus, and have offered five practice tips for each one, as well as a recording, which have been selected from the many on YouTube.

 A list: A 1, Minuet and Trio (Second movement from Sonata in A flat, Hob XVI: 43) by Franz Joseph Haydn (1732 – 1809)

 Austrian composer Haydn wrote over 60 piano sonatas, and this work is thought to date from 1771 – 1773.
 The Minuet and Trio forms the second movement of this Classical sonata, and the genre was originally intended as dance music.

 - Why not begin practice with the scale and arpeggio of A flat major (key of both the Minuet and Trio)?; observe the fingering carefully (which is rather different to that of the standard pattern) particularly noting the position of the fourth finger, sinking into the keys as you circumnavigate four flats.

 - This elegant piece requires a fairly strict pulse, with a bouncy, precise dotted quaver/semiquaver upbeat.
 For ease and accuracy, it’s a good plan to count in semiquavers throughout the Minuet, ensuring the fourth semiquaver (of the dotted quaver/semiquaver pattern) is placed exactly on the fourth beat within each crotchet.